Česká Metuje

 Česká Metuje (Böhmisch Matha) is a municipality and village in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 300 inhabitants.
-The village of Skalka, part of Česká Metuje, has well preserved folk architecture and is protected as a village monument zone.
+The village of Skalka within the municipality has well preserved folk architecture and is protected as a village monument zone.

 Administrative division

 Česká Metuje consists of three municipal parts (in brackets population according to the 2021 census):